DanielH987/DNF-and-CNF/README.md

 ## Usage
 1. Run the program.
 2. Enter the truth table data as per the specified format.
-3. The program will output the equivalent boolean expression in DNF.
+3. The program will output the equivalent boolean expression in DNF and CNF.

 ## Contributing
 Contributions for extending functionality or improving the codebase are welcome.
 Adherence to existing coding standards is appreciated.